johan-bjareholt/Gamepad-to-360/README.md

 ### How to add your own controller

-Start the script as usual but choose debug (number 3) instead of start to see the input from your controller.
+Start the script with debug as arg`sh gamepad-connect.sh debug` to see the input from your controller.
 The value in this output is the pressed or released buttons identifier.

-Now open up the controller-example.cfg.
+Open up the controller-example.cfg.
 You will see that every line begins with `KEY_#XXX`.
-XXX is the buttons number, so if you change this number to the one returned before.
+Replace XXX with the button identifier number

 For example, if the debug returns 279 when you press and release the A button, change the line `KEY_#XXX=a` to `KEY-#279=a`

+## FAQ

+##### <a name="faq1"></a>Which /dev/input/event is my controller?

+If you do not know which one it is, plug out your controller and type `ls /dev/input/event*`, plug it back in, type the command again.
+The eventX that is apparent on the second time you wrote the command but not the first, is your controller.